 Most plans will cover the following, at the minimum:

-Dig in to see how much health insurance your employees can have access to.
-There could be caps and rules in place to prevent too much use of any of the services.
+Dig in to see how much health insurance your employees can access on different plans.
+Keep in mind there could be caps and rules in place to prevent too much use of certain services.

-Justworks helps small- to medium-sized businesses provide access to quality health insurance at affordable rates.
+Justworks helps growing businesses provide access to quality health insurance at affordable rates.
 Your employees will have access to a variety of insurance plans including no deductible, low deductible, or high deductible.
 You can learn more about us here.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.